Sant Feliu de Pallerols

 Sant Feliu de Pallerols (/ca/) is a village in the province of Girona and autonomous community of Catalonia, Spain.
 The municipality covers an area of 34.8 km2 and the population in 2014 was 1,353.

 From 1902, Sant Feliu de Pallerols was linked to Girona by the narrow gauge Olot–Girona railway, which was extended to Olot in 1911.
 The line closed in 1969 and has since been converted into a greenway.

 The area is notable for its many waterfalls.
-To visit them you need to book a ticket on the protected Space of the river Brugent.
-The natural river pools are called: Miami or Boix Pound, Valls pound, and La Mola or la Torra Pound.
+The natural river pools are called Boix, Valls and La Mola.